Enjoy loons from a safe distance

 As Vermont’s loon population continues to increase and canoeing and kayaking continues to become more popular, there is greater potential for people to come into conflict with loons.
 Hanson reminds boaters to avoid pursuing loons in a canoe or kayak, especially loons with young.

-Hanson also urges shoreline property owners to maintain appropriate habitat for loons, including a forested area along shorelines where loons can nest.
-Having shrubs and trees instead of lawns along shorelines also improves water quality which is essential for healthy lakes and loons.
+Hanson also urges shoreline property owners to maintain appropriate habitat for loons, including shrubby and forested areas along shorelines, where loons can nest.
+Having shrubs and trees instead of lawns along shorelines also improves water quality which is essential for healthy lakes, aquatic insects, fish eggs, fish, and loons.

 Volunteers interested in monitoring loons for the Loon Conservation Project should contact Hanson at firstname.lastname@example.org.
 Volunteers can monitor lakes all summer long with a focus on lakes with loon pairs and nesting.